Skip to main content

 When should a startup hire a VP of Engineering?

-After you have 6-8 developers and the CTO can't manage everyone directly.
-That's typically Series A or early Series B. Hiring a VP Eng too early means $250K-$350K/year in overhead without enough team to justify it.
-Too late means CTO burnout and rising attrition.
+Once you have 6-8 developers and the CTO can no longer manage everyone directly.
+That usually lands at Series A or early Series B. Hire too early and you carry $250K-$350K/year of overhead with no team to justify it.
+Too late, and your CTO burns out and people leave.

 Is it cheaper to build a startup with an offshore team?

-40-60% cheaper for equivalent output when you pick the right partner, per Deloitte's 2025 Global Outsourcing Survey.
-The key distinction: augment (your team, your control, your architecture) rather than outsource (their team, their process).
-The budget savings fund faster iteration cycles.
+With the right partner, 40-60% cheaper for the same output, per Deloitte's 2025 Global Outsourcing Survey.
+One distinction matters most.
+Augment (your team, your control, your architecture) instead of outsource (their team, their process).
+The money you save funds faster iteration.

 GET STARTED